Skip to main content Skip to secondary navigation

 For more information about the American Indian Staff Forum, please contact:

-The Anne Ninham Medicine Mentorship Award was established by the AISF to honor retired staff member Anne Medicine's legacy of mentoring and to encourage others to strive for the depth of her commitment.
-Recent recipients of the award are Sandra Manosalvas-Kjono, 2016, Naomi Brown and Virgil Moorehead, 2017, Karen Biestman, 2018, Shoney Blake, 2019, and Laura Selznick, 2020.
+The Anne Ninham Medicine Mentorship Award was established by the American Indian Staff Forum in 1998 to honor retired staff member Anne Medicine's legacy of mentoring and to encourage others to strive for the depth of her commitment.
 A perpetual plaque in the Native American Cultural Center records the history of each year's winner.